• HOME

 anime posters goku ghost shell cat

 For now I'm keeping the prices at £11.99 (currently around $15.50 in US dollars) which I'm considering to be an introductory price, and they may rise to £14.99 in the future.
-These aren't mass produced or are big, bulk orders, so each time a sale comes in I need to manually pack the work and drive to the post office to get it shipped out and think £14.99 is a reasonable price for art and print collectors to pay who can't get to me at the occasional comic con I attend each year here in the UK.
+These aren't mass produced or are big, bulk orders, so each time a sale comes in I need to manually pack the work and drive to the post office to get it shipped out. £14.99 is a reasonable price for art and print collectors to pay who can't get to me at the occasional comic con I attend each year here in the UK.

-If you'd like to purchase more than 1, I'm also running an offer: 3 prints for for £24.99.
+If you'd like to purchase more than 1, I'm also running a short-time offer: 3 prints for for £24.99.
 Just mention the names of the prints you'd like (currently available in the store) when you get to the order checkout stage and I'll have them sent together.
 This is pretty much a buy 2 get 1 free offer, saving £10.98 along with reduced shipping cost if buying individually.

 Leave a Reply